 “My fiancé was always there giving me encouragement and helping me stay on track.
-I also had some friends in other collage courses that I would talk to and just compare work and overall school experience.”
+I also had some friends in other college courses that I would talk to and just compare work and overall school experience.”

 Q. Do you have any goals/future plans set for yourself after graduation?
 If so, what are they?

 “At the moment I’m doing some freelance work here and there with a friend of mine.
 We plan on starting our own studio in the coming months.”

 Q. Do you offer any advice to other students who may want to begin their search before graduating?